privacy-scaling-explorations/maci/SPEC.md

 This function should, however, only do so if the processed message counter indicates that all previous messages have already been processed.

-Only the coordinator may invoke this function.
+Only the coordinator may invoke this function?

 #### `proveVoteTallyBatch()`